News In 2016

 Posted by Raymond Penners on 2016-08-18

-Note worthy changes Django 1.10 compatibility.
+Noteworthy changes Django 1.10 compatibility.
 The Twitter and GitHub providers now support querying of the email address.
 Backwards incompatible changes When ACCOUNT_SIGNUP_EMAIL_ENTER_TWICE was turned on, the email field key changed from email to email1, which could introduce subtle bugs.
+This has now been changed: there always is an email field, and optionally an email2 field.

 Read more